-Adding JAX and Numba support for Ops#
+Adding JAX, Numba and Pytorch support for Ops#

-Find the source for the PyTensor Op you’d like to be supported in JAX, and identify the function signature and return values.
+Find the source for the PyTensor Op you’d like to be supported and identify the function signature and return values.
 These can be determined by looking at the Op.make_node() implementation.
 In general, one needs to be familiar with PyTensor Ops in order to provide a conversion implementation, so first read Creating a new Op: Python implementation if you are not familiar.

 For example, you want to extend support for CumsumOp: